 The increase in treatment capacity, from company action, measured in population equivalent.
-The increase must be measured from the previous year's capacity of existing sewage treatment works and the previous capacity at each works must be the higher of the then current design capacity or the company's revised understanding of actual capacity before the company's action.
+The increase must be measured from the previous year's capacity of existing sewage treatment works

 The data profile is a function of planned schemes, estimated design capacities and estimated completion dates.
 Due to the high variation in capacity enhancement values from scheme to scheme, the profile is highly variable from year to year.